 Germany’s Schwarz Group owns Lidl GB.

-The retailer and its peer Aldi have expanded rapidly over the past two decades, transforming the UK supermarket scene and forcing tradition players – including market leader Tesco and number-two retailer Sainsbury’s – to implement competitive pricing.
+The retailer and its peer Aldi have expanded rapidly over the past two decades, transforming the UK supermarket scene and forcing traditional players – including market leader Tesco and number-two retailer Sainsbury’s – to implement competitive pricing.

-Aldi is the UK’s fourth-largest grocer, with a market share of 10.4%, while Lidl is number six with 7.7%.
+Aldi is the UK’s fourth-largest grocer, with a market share of 10.4%, while Lidl is number six, with 7.7%.

-It made a pretax profit of £43.6 million in 2023/24, versus a loss of £76 million the year before.
+It made a pre-tax profit of £43.6 million in 2023/24, versus a loss of £76 million the year before.

 Read More: UK Grocery Sales Slow Ahead Of Black Friday And Christmas – NIQ